What internet speed do I need for streaming?

 Download speed

 Download speed is the rate at which data transfers from the internet to your device.
 It is measured in megabits per second (Mbps).
-For many online activities, download speed is the most essential factor.
+For many online activities, a good download speed is the most essential factor.

 When streaming, download speeds determine video playback and ensure that the video content loads quickly at the highest quality with less buffering or interruptions.
 Streaming 1080p and 4K content requires higher download speeds as they are more bandwidth-intensive, especially when running on multiple devices simultaneously.